typelevel/scala/README.md

   Implements [literal types][SIP-23].
 Enabled by `-Yliteral-types` (also enabled in `-Xexperimental` mode).

   Literals can now appear in type position, designating the corresponding singleton type.
-A `scala.ValueOf[T]` type class and corresponding scala.Predef.valueOf[T] operator has been added yielding the unique value of types with a single inhabitant.
+A `scala.ValueOf[T]` type class and corresponding `scala.Predef.valueOf[T]` operator has been added yielding the unique value of types with a single inhabitant.
 Support for `scala.Symbol` literal types has been added.
 + A partial fix for SI-7046 &mdash; proposed for Lightbend Scala 2.12.1.

   The macro API call `knownDirectSubclasses` now yields the correct result in most cases and will report an error in cases where it is unable to yield the correct result.

-  This is only a partial fix because subclasses defined in local scopes might be missed by `knownDirectSubclasses` In mitigation, though, it is almost certain that a local subclass would represent an error in any scenario where `knownDirectSubclasses` might be used.
+  This is only a partial fix because subclasses defined in local scopes might be missed by `knownDirectSubclasses`.
+In mitigation it is very likely that a local subclass would represent an error in any scenario where `knownDirectSubclasses` might be used.
 An error will be reported in these cases.

   Full details on the [pull request][pr-7046].